Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 One of the disadvantages of the drug is its high cost, which, depending on the form of release of the drug, can reach 1800 rubles.

-The disadvantages of Augmentin include its resistance to some atypical causative agents of prostatitis, including strains of mycoplasma, ureaplasma, chlamydia, pseudomonas, as well as some gram-negative anaerobes.
+The disadvantages of Augmentin include its resistance to some atypical pathogens of prostatitis, including strains of mycoplasma, ureaplasma, chlamydia, pseudomonas, as well as some gram-negative anaerobes.

 Separately, it should be noted the side effects that may occur while taking Augmentin.
-Most often, patients complain of diarrhea, nausea, and fungal infections.
-Although it is possible disruption to the work of such organs and systems as: central nervous system, lymphatic system, liver, gallbladder, blood vessels, urinary tract, skin.
+Most often, patients complain of diarrhea, a feeling of nausea and fungal infections.
+Although there may be a violation of the work of such organs and systems as: the central nervous system, the lymphatic system, the liver, gallbladder, blood vessels, urinary tract, skin.

 pros

-Flemoxin solutab is active against a number of gram-negative and gram-positive bacteria that can cause prostatitis.
+Flemoxin Solutab has activity against a number of gram-negative and gram-positive bacteria that can cause prostatitis.
 These are some strains of staphylococci, streptococci.
-The drug is moderately active against enterococci, Proteus, Salmonella, Shigella.
+Moderate activity shows the drug against enterococci, Proteus, Salmonella, Shigella.

-The drug is available in the form of dispersible tablets, which makes it convenient to take for some categories of patients.
+The drug is released in the form of dispersible tablets, which makes it convenient to take it for some categories of patients.
 In addition, the trihydrate is better absorbed by the gastrointestinal tract and does not irritate the gastric mucosa.

-The drug is produced by Astellas, which has positively established itself on the pharmacological market.
+The drug is produced by Astellas, which has proven itself in the pharmacological market.
 This means that the drug meets all global safety standards.

 The drug is in the middle price range.
-It can be purchased at a price of 230 rubles and more, depending on the dosage.
+It can be purchased at a price of 230 rubles and above, depending on the dosage.

 Minuses

-The drug is not effective against bacteria producing beta-lactamase enzymes, against pseudomonas, enterobacter, ureaplasma, mycoplasma, chlamydia and some other pathogenic microorganisms.
-Therefore, the treatment of prostatitis with a monopreparation Flemoxin solutab may not be effective.
+The drug is not effective against bacteria producing beta-lactamase enzymes, against Pseudomonas, Enterobacter, Ureaplasma, Mycoplasma, Chlamydia and some other pathogenic microorganisms.
+Therefore, the treatment of prostatitis with Flemoxin Solutab alone may not be effective.
 This is the main disadvantage of the drug.

-It is also worth noting the presence of side effects that may occur when taking it: taste changes, vomiting, diarrhea, nephritis, agranulocytosis, skin reactions, etc.
+It is also worth noting the presence of side effects that may occur when taking it: a change in taste, vomiting, diarrhea, nephritis, agranulocytosis, skin reactions, etc.

-Gentamicin is a broad-spectrum antibacterial drug from the aminoglycoside group.
+Gentamicin is a broad-spectrum antibacterial drug from the group of aminoglycosides.

 pros

-The main advantage of the drug is its high antibacterial activity against gram-negative flora that can provoke the development of prostatitis, for example, against Salmonella, Enterobacter, Klebsiella, Proteus, Pseudomonas, etc.
+The main advantage of the drug is its high antibacterial activity against gram-negative flora, which can provoke the development of prostatitis, for example, against Salmonella, Enterobacter, Klebsiella, Proteus, Pseudomonas, etc.

-The drug is rapidly absorbed into the bloodstream, and within an hour after its administration, its therapeutic concentration is observed in the plasma.
+The drug is rapidly absorbed into the blood and already an hour after its administration in plasma, its therapeutic concentration is observed.

 A significant advantage of the drug is its low price.
-So, a pack of 10 ampoules can be purchased for only 40-50 rubles.
+So, a package of 10 ampoules can be purchased for only 40-50 rubles.

 Minuses

-One of the significant disadvantages of the Gentamicin preparation is its limited spectrum of action, that is, it will be ineffective against some strains of bacteria that cause prostatitis.
-Therefore, it is most often used in a complex treatment regimen for prostate inflammation.
+One of the significant disadvantages of the drug Gentamicin is its limited spectrum of action, that is, it will be ineffective against some strains of bacteria that cause prostatitis.
+Therefore, it is most often used in a complex treatment regimen for inflammation of the prostate.

 The disadvantages of the drug include the fact that it is administered only parenterally.
 Oral administration of the drug is not available.

-Also, the disadvantage of Gentamicin is its numerous side effects, including: vomiting, nausea, anemia, leukopenia, oliguria, headaches, increased drowsiness, hearing impairment, etc.
+Also a minus of Gentamicin are its numerous side effects, including: vomiting, nausea, anemia, leukopenia, oliguria, headaches, increased drowsiness, hearing impairment, etc.

 The drug has contraindications for use, for example, neuritis of the auditory nerve, impaired renal function.

-Education: Diploma in the specialty "Andrology" was obtained after completing an internship at the Department of Endoscopic Urology of the Russian Medical Academy of Postgraduate Education in the urological center of the Central Clinical Hospital No. 1 of JSC Russian Railways (2007).
-Postgraduate studies were completed here by 2010.
+Education: A diploma in the specialty "Andrology" was obtained after completing residency at the Department of Endoscopic Urology of the Russian Medical Academy of Postgraduate Education at the Urological Center of the Central Clinical Hospital No. 1 of Russian Railways (2007).
+Postgraduate studies were completed here in 2010.

 Almost every second man faces prostatitis at different ages.
-This disease is associated with an inflammatory process in the prostate, which can be caused by stagnant processes in the pelvic region, various infections, etc. In the case when the test result showed the presence of pathogens in the secret of the prostate gland, the doctor diagnoses bacterial prostatitis.
+This disease is associated with an inflammatory process in the prostate, which can be caused by congestive processes in the pelvic region, various infections, etc. In the case when the result of the analysis showed the presence of pathogens in the secretion of the prostate gland, the doctor diagnoses bacterial prostatitis.
 Why does the disease develop and how is it treated?

-Based on the name, it becomes clear that the main reason for the development of the disease is the ingress of bacteria into the prostate.
+Based on the name, it becomes clear that the main reason for the development of the disease is the entry of bacteria into the prostate.
 The causative agents can be:

 • Enterococcus.